 I reviewed the current homepage for NECA and uncovered areas that could be improved.
 At this stage, it isn’t about making it look nice, it is about improving UX and laddering-up to business goals.

-- The main slider is hiding a good amount of content from the user (the negative side of sliders).
+The main image carousel is hiding a good amount of content from the user.

 I combined my findings from market research and persona development with my UX Analysis to create wireframes.

 More powerful imagery to get users excited about their favorite properties.

 Lead with nostalgia-driving IP for our key persona.

 Have a clearer way to drive signups for the newsletter.

 After Wireframes, I dove into designs.
 I have to admit that it was a blast working with some familiar faces!